ocf/ocfweb/ocfweb/docs/docs/staff/scripts/check.md

 ## Introduction

 `check` allows staffers to get account details about users.
-Some information may only be accessible to privileged users or root, or depend on the local machine, so the output may differ accordingly. `check` is best run on `supernova`.
+Some information may only be accessible to privileged users or root, or depend on the server `check` is being run on, so output may differ accordingly.

+`check` is best run on `supernova`.

 `check` currently returns:

-* `getent` info
+* `getent` (i.e. LDAP) info
 * CalNet info
-* Print Quota
+* Remaining print quota
-* Virtual Host/Apphost info if group account
+* Virtual host, apphost, and/or virtual mail configuration if applicable
+* DNS records for any of the above
-* Signatory for/signatories of
+* Signatory of / signatories for
 * [[Notes|doc staff/scripts/note]] about the user in `~staff/User_Info`
-* Currently running processes on local machines
+* Processes running on the current machine owned by that user
-* Recent Logins
+* Recent login history on the current machine by that user

 ## Usage/Example